ShingoFukuyama/emaXcode/README.md

 ## Convert messages from Apple's header files to yasnippet

-Extract about 2668 messages from header files directory, and conviert them to a yasnippet file `.yas-compiled-snippets.el` with your existing snippets in objc-mode folder.
+Extract about 2668 messages from header files directory, and convert them to a yasnippet file `.yas-compiled-snippets.el` with your existing snippets in objc-mode folder.

 If header files directory path changed by Xcode's upgrade, set correct path to `emaXcode-yas-apple-headers-directory`.
 Currently "/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator7.1.sdk/System/Library/Frameworks/Foundation.framework/Headers"